Parliament of Youth

 3. Develop a proposal for action to reduce Canberra’s footprint.

-4. Each Parliament team outlines what they’ve learnt and sells their single proposal for action in a one-page Parliament paper (Green Paper) (due 6 May 2016 – end of week 2, term 2).
+4. Each Parliament team outlines what they’ve learnt and sells their single proposal for action in a one-page Parliament paper (Green Paper) (due 5 May 2017 – end of week 2, term 2).
 (One Green Paper per Parliament team.
-Click here for the Green Paper Template and instructions.)
+Click here for the Green Paper Template and Green Paper Instructions 2017.)

 5. Each Parliament team prepares a 5 minute presentation, based on their Green Paper.